 The drum plucker by friendlypastures is an economic model that will make quick work of chicken or duck plucking.
 Remove all the feathers from a bird in just a few seconds using this homemade chicken plucker.
 Steps-by-step instructions will give you the knowledge to turn an old plastic drum (along with a few other components) into a workable and efficient feather plucking machine.

 5: The $6 Homemade Chicken Plucker

-Use this plan to turn a drill, PVC pipe end caps and some bungee cords into a $6 homemade chicken plucker, by livingthefrugallife the most economical chicken plucker imaginable.
+Use this plan to turn a drill, PVC pipe end caps and some bungee cords into a $6 homemade chicken plucker like this one by livingthefrugallife the most economical chicken plucker imaginable.
 Portable, cheap and efficient, what’s not to love about this homemade feather plucker?
 A little trial and error and another pair of hands will enable you to get the hang of using this economical plucker in the most efficient way possible.
 You may also like to check out poultry processing equipment.

 6: Achorn Farm Homemade Chicken Plucker